KodiComponents/module-userguide/src/guide/laravel/requests.md

 #### Retrieving An Input Value

 Using a few simple methods, you may access all user input from your `Illuminate\Http\Request` instance.
-You do not need to worry about the HTTP verb used for the request, as input is accessed in the same way for all verbs.
+You do not need to worry about the HTTP verb used for the request, as input is accessed in the same way for all verbs:

     $name = $request->input('name');